Theoren Fleury: Work with programs for abuse victims, addictions and other services

 Fleury has been open about his struggles against drug and alcohol addictions, and his own experiences with sexual abuse.
 He is also an advocate for youth victims of sexual abuse and a supporter of improving access to trauma treatments, addictions programs and mental health services.

 In his autobiography, he blamed the sexual abuse for turning him into a "raging, alcoholic lunatic", and claimed to have placed a loaded gun in his mouth and contemplated suicide in 2004.
 He revealed most of his income had been spent on alcohol, drugs, gambling and women.

 Fleury said he failed 13 consecutive drug tests while playing for the Rangers, but the NHL did not want to suspend him because he was a top scorer.
 The league disputed this claim, and stated that its substance abuse program functioned appropriately.

 Fleury has organized or participated in numerous charitable causes.
 He launched a hockey school in the mid-1990s that ran for seven years in Calgary and another eight in Russell, Manitoba and donated the proceeds to minor hockey associations.

 Following his diagnosis with Crohn's disease in 1995, Fleury joined with the Crohn's and Colitis Foundation of Canada to host an annual golf tournament in Calgary.
 The event has raised over $1 million, and is one of the organization's largest fundraising events in the Calgary area.
 He participates in Flames Alumni events and volunteers with the Calgary Dream Centre, which helps people overcome addictions.

 Fleury was a participant on the second season of the Canadian Broadcasting Corporation figure skating reality show Battle of the Blades, aired in the fall of 2010, and was donating his winnings to The Men's Project, a charity that provides support for men abused in childhood.
-His partner was Jamie Salé and the pair finished 5th.

 Fleury said in a November 2004 interview with the Canadian Broadcasting Corporation he was still battling the drug and alcohol addictions that had ended his NHL career a year and a half earlier.
-On September 18, 2005, he became sober and credited the achievement to help from his second wife, Jennifer.
+On 18 September 2005, he became sober and credited the achievement to help from his second wife, Jennifer.
 Fleury feared Jennifer's frustrations with his addictions would cost him the relationship.
 With her help, he was able to quit alcohol and drug abuse.

 Fleury and Jennifer met when he was playing for Horse Lake in 2005.
 They married one year later and have a daughter, Skylah.
 Fleury also has a son and daughter, Beaux and Tatym, with his first wife, Veronica, and a son, Josh, born in 1987 to his high school girlfriend, Shannon.